 On this page you will find the user manual for the module “VAT Validation”.

 The module “VAT Validation” is divided into two areas.
-The Single Query and theBatch processing.
+The Single Validation and theBatch processing.

 The single check makes it possible to perform a check with the input of the relevant data immediately.
-The minimum information is the VAT ID number to be checked.
-A simple query is performed.
+The minimum information is the VAT number to be checked.
+A simple validation is performed.

 For a qualified validation, you can specify the optional fields Company Name, Street, Postal Code, and City.